manthangadhia/hellomanthan/readme.md

 This is expected to be a fairly straight-forward webpage with no (or rather, minimal) frills, primarily with a simple html and css base.
 I may include javascript features if I get around to learning js.

-Here I also plan to maintain a small blog, although I may eventually consider moving it to an entirely separate url if I feel that its necessary and the structure of the site does nto allow for a blog or if I feel I simply want a different way to be able to link to it for people to see.
+Here I also plan to maintain a small blog, although I may eventually consider moving it to an entirely separate url if I feel that its necessary and the structure of the site does not allow for a blog or if I feel I simply want a different way to be able to link to it for people to see.

+## giving credits

+One of the fonts I used is 'ZT Nature' free for use [https://web.archive.org/web/20251225223753/https://www.dafont.com/zt-nature.font]